 The Document Archives

-The Document Archives at the Mineral Resources Information Office in Malå comprise a large number of maps, exploration reports, field notes, drill core documentation, work material, and more.
+The document archive at the Mineral Information Office in Malå includes a large number of maps, exploration reports, field notes, drill core documentation, work materials and more.

-The material consists of hundreds of thousands of documents collected over a period of more than a hundred years, and new material is being continuously added.
+The collection consists of hundreds of thousands of documents collected over a period of more than a hundred years, and new materials are being added regularly.

 Visiting the Document Archives